Suzanne Oldweiler Family Lawyer

 Select Honors

-• National Association of Women Lawyers Outstanding Graduate Award
+• National Association of Women Lawyers (NAWL), Outstanding Graduate Award

 • Editor-in-Chief, John Marshall Law Journal